 Top Credit Cards for Students

 This card offers cash-back rewards and is great for teenage students who are learning how to use credit.
 Students can earn 1% cash back on all purchases, and another 0.25% when they make their monthly payments on time, for a total of up to 1.25% cash back.
-You also get access to a higher credit line when you make your first five payments on time.
+You also get considered for a higher credit line in as little as six months.
 Other cardholder benefits include a 24-hour travel and emergency assistance hotline, and automobile rental insurance.
 There's no annual fee for this card and no foreign transaction fees.